Tackling changes together

 Our management approach: Employees

-The action field, ‘employees’ comprises the following topics: employment, occupational safety and health, further education and training as well as the relationship between employers and employees.
-The way that the Uelzena Group manages these areas, the objectives the Group has and how these will be implemented is of interest predominantly for employees but also for members of Uelzena eG and local politics.
+The ‘employees’ action field comprises the following topics: Employment, occupational safety and health, further education and training, as well as the relationship between employers and employees.
+The way that the Uelzena Group manages these areas, the objectives it has and how these will be implemented is of interest predominantly for employees, but also for members of the Uelzena Group and local politics.
 See also: Stakeholder results.

 Our sustainable human resources strategy – overview on targets and measures